-7. After restoring your computer to a previous date download and scan your PC with a recommended anti-spyware software to eliminate any left remnants of Police Central e-crime Unit virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remaining remnants of Police Central e-crime Unit virus.

 If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of ransomware disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
-After removing Police Central e-crime Unit scam from your PC restart your computer and scan it with a legitimate antispyware software to remove any possibly left remnants of this security infection.
+Some variants of ransomware disable Safe Mode, making its removal more complicated.
+For this step, you need access to another computer.
+After removing Police Central e-crime Unit scam from your PC, restart your computer and scan it with legitimate antispyware software to remove any possible remnants of this security infection.

 Other tools known to remove Police Central e-crime Unit scam:

-Other methods which can be used to eliminate this ransomware infection from your PC:
+Other methods that can be used to eliminate this ransomware infection from your PC:

 Remove Police Central e-crime Unit virus using a Rescue Disk.